MagentaSketches/100-days-of-code/log.md

 **Thoughts**
 Retaining some of what I learned from previous unit and this one is building on that knowledge and reinforcing it.

+### Day 12: Tuesday, June 22, 2021

+**Today's Progress**:
+Completed throught unit 2.3. learned about random method and how to use it to create random objects in random locations.

+**Thoughts**

+did two sections today.
+Getting better at working longer.